Stefan Merrill Block

 Stefan Merrill Block (born 1982) is an American writer.

 Biography

 Stefan Merrill Block was born in Texas and currently lives in Brooklyn, NY.
+He graduated from Washington University in St. Louis.

-He has written three novels The Story of Forgetting, The Storm at the Door and Oliver Loving.
+He has written three novels: The Story of Forgetting, The Storm at the Door, and Oliver Loving.
+Hanover Square Press published his debut memoir Homeschooled in 2026, which is about his experience being homeschooled by his eccentric and controlling mother for five years.

+His work appeared in The Guardian, and The Atlantic.